Project Management Methodologies

 5 - Extreme Programming (XP):

-Lowering the cost of requirements changes is the main objective of extreme programming.
-XP emphasizes on fine scale feedback, continues process, shared understanding, and programmer welfare.
+Lowering the cost of requirement changes is the main objective of extreme programming.
+XP emphasizes on fine scale feedback, continuous process, shared understanding and programmer welfare.
 In XP, there is no detailed requirements specification or software architecture built.

 6 - Feature Driven Development (FDD):